IshmaelRogers/Neural_Networks/README.md

 Logical operators (using perceptrons) should not be built by the human operator.
 Instead they should build themselves given some results.

-The following defines the base line for the perceptron algorithm.
+The following defines the baseline for the perceptron algorithm.

 Given some data a perceptron will find a line and then pick a random linear equation.
 Next the perceptron will look at how bad the line is doing and move the line around until it gets better.
-To do this we need "ask" the points to move the line, either closer or farther, in order to correctly classify them correctly.
+To do this we need to "ask" the points to move the line, either closer or farther, in order to correctly classify them correctly.

 ## Make a line move closer to a point